Fire Extinguisher Service, Sales & Training

 Pull

 Pull the pin or release the safety device.
-If the extinguisher is damaged or obviously compromised, do not waste time forcing it.
+If the extinguisher is damaged or compromised, do not waste time forcing it.

 A